Free Pascal and Delphi Libraries & Source Code

 - Graphics Vision

 This object-oriented GUI class library has an API that is compatible with Borland's Turbo Vision.
 You can thus recompile your existing Turbo Vision programs (which are text-based) with this library to give it a graphical interface.
 It has support for TrueType, vector and VGA fonts; as well as support for Turbo Vision and Windows resource files.
 It is free for individual use and requires Turbo Pascal 7.0 or Delphi 1.0.
-If you don't have these, you can always use the version designed for the Free Pascal Compiler (see elsewhere on this page).
+Rudimentary support for Free Pascal is also included.

 How to Link to This Page